Surajj4837-th/Tutorials/SQL/ReadMe.md

     1. Not Null: Ensures a column cannot have a NULL value.
     2. Default: Sets a default value for a column when no value is specified.
     3. Unique: All the values in a column are different.
     4. Primary key: Combination of unique and null constraint.
 All columns will have a unique value and not null.
-We specify a column as primary key when we want to access the resords using the same.
+We specify a column as primary key when we want to access the records using the same.
 A table cannot have more than 1 primary key.
+A primary key can be declared later by using `alter` command.
 9. Syntax to create a table:
     ```SQL
     CREATE TABLE table_name (